I first self-published Emotional Clearing

 U. get into this?

-Right after I got out of college, I realized there
+Right after I got out of college in 1964, I realized there

 were other things I needed to do instead of working in the corporate